WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 ## 1. Executive summary

-The Wolfram Oracle Validator was audited by Tweag’s High Assurance Software Group, which identified 14 issues categorized by severity (low, medium, high, and critical) and provided targeted remediation measures.
+The Wolfram Oracle Validator was audited by Tweag’s High Assurance Software Group, which identified 14 issues categorized by severity (lowest, low, medium, high, and critical) and provided targeted remediation measures.

 This document summarizes changes implemented in the Oracle Validator.
 Critical- and high-severity issues were resolved in alignment with the audit team’s recommendations.
 Nearly all medium- and low-severity findings have also been addressed, with justifications provided for unresolved items.
 All changes are linked to their respective commits.